Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/bones/editing/bones.rst

    :class: refbox

    | Mode:     Edit Mode
+   | Menu:     :menuselection:`Add`
    | Hotkey:   :kbd:`Shift-A`

-In the 3D View, :kbd:`Shift-A` :menuselection:`--> Bone` to add a new bone to your armature.
+In the 3D View, :kbd:`Shift-A` to add a new bone to your armature.

 This bone will be:

 - of one Blender Unit of length,
-- oriented towards the positive Y axis of the view,
+- oriented towards the global Z axis,
 - with its root placed at the 3D cursor position,
 - with no relationship with any other bone of the armature.